SaFrMo/vue-phaser/README.md

 ### Adding a New Component

 * Add the file in `src/plugin/components`.
-* Make sure that file extends `src/plugin/components.base.js` (see existing components for examples).
+* Make sure that file extends `src/plugin/components/common/base.js` (see existing components for examples).
+  * Also make sure to use any relevant mixins in the `src/plugin/mixins` folder - for example, anything movable like a Sprite or Container has several options already available.
 * Import the file into `src/plugin/components/index.js`.
 * Add the imported component to that file's export.